Wiki · Concept · Last reviewed June 15, 2026

 Benchmarks and Limits

 Reasoning models often show large gains on math, coding, science, logic, and benchmark suites that reward step-by-step problem solving.
 OpenAI highlighted AIME, Codeforces, GPQA, and other reasoning-heavy evaluations for o1.
-DeepSeek-R1 reported competitive performance against leading closed models on math, code, and reasoning benchmarks.
+DeepSeek-R1 reported strong performance on verifiable tasks such as mathematics, coding competitions, and STEM fields.
+Snell et al. showed that test-time compute strategies can improve performance on difficult prompts and may outperform larger models under some FLOPs-matched conditions.

 These benchmarks matter, but they are not the same as general judgment.
 A model may solve contest problems while still failing ordinary work through hallucination, brittle assumptions, tool misuse, bad source discipline, or inability to notice that a real-world task is underspecified.

-Reasoning benchmarks are also unusually sensitive to scaffolding and budget.
-Prompt format, allowed thinking tokens, sampling count, verifier quality, tool access, and timeout rules can change the result.
+Reasoning benchmarks are unusually sensitive to scaffolding and budget.
+Prompt format, allowed thinking tokens, sampling count, verifier quality, tool access, timeout rules, and whether the model is run in low, medium, high, or pro-style effort modes can change the result.
 A score may therefore measure the whole reasoning system, not just the base model.

 Another limit is contamination and adaptation.
 Public reasoning benchmarks become training targets, prompt-engineering targets, and product-marketing targets.
 Evaluation must keep moving toward private tasks, live tasks, adversarial tests, long-horizon work, and post-deployment measurement.